keybase/client/go/saltpack/specs/saltpack_armor.md

-# SaltPack ASCII Armor Format
+# Saltpack ASCII Armor Format

-Like PGP, SaltPack encrypted and signed messages are binary formats.
+Like PGP, saltpack encrypted and signed messages are binary formats.
 We need to wrap them in ASCII armor, to let people paste them into websites and apps that handle text.